vidarsko/ComFiT/JOSS_paper/paper.md

 # Research projects
 (Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.)
-ComFiT is based on code that has been developed during the authors PhD projects, Ref. [^Ronnin2023DefectsAndFlow], [^Skogvoll2023SymmetryTopology].
+ComFiT is based on code that has been developed during the authors PhD projects, Ref. [@ronningTopologicalDefectsFlows2023], [@skogvollSymmetryTopologyCrystal2023].
-It have been used in a range of recent scholarly publications, including simmulations of active matter in Ref. [^Ronning2023Polar], stirred Bose-Einstein condensates in Ref. [^Ronning2020Classical], [^Ronning2023Precursory], phase field crystalls in Ref. [] and all of the above in Ref. [^skogvoll2023Topological].
+It have been used in a range of recent scholarly publications, including simmulations of active matter in Ref. [@ronningSpontaneousFlowsDynamics2023], stirred Bose-Einstein condensates in Ref. [@ronningClassicalAnalogiesForce2020], [@ronningPrecursoryPatternsVortex2023], phase field crystalls in Ref. [] and all of the above in Ref. [@skogvollUnifiedFieldTheory2023].

 ComFiT encourages community involvement.
 The project's repository provides guidelines for code contributions, feature suggestions, and issue reporting, promoting collaborative development and continuous improvement.

 # References
-[^Ronnin2023DefectsAndFlow]: Rønning, J. (2023).
-Topological Defects and Flows in BECs and Active Matter.
-Doctoral Thesis.
-Univeisity of Oslo [https://www.duo.uio.no/handle/10852/104678](https://www.duo.uio.no/handle/10852/104678)
-[^Skogvoll2023SymmetryTopology]: Skogvoll, V. (2023).
-Symmetry, topology, and crystal deformations: a phase-field crystal approach.
-Doctoral Thesis.
-University of Oslo [https://www.duo.uio.no/handle/10852/102731](https://www.duo.uio.no/handle/10852/102731)
-[^Ronning2023Polar]: Rønning, J., Renaud, J., Doostmohammadi, A. & Angheluta, L. (2023).
-Spontaneous flows and dynamics of full-integer topological defects in polar active matter.
-Soft Matter, 19, 7513-7527. [https://doi.org/10.1039/D3SM00316G](https://doi.org/10.1039/D3SM00316G)
-[^Ronning2020Classical]: Rønning, J., Skaugen, A., Hernández-García, E.,  Lopez, C.  & Angheluta L. (2020).
-Classical analogies for the force acting on an impurity in a Bose–Einstein condensate.
-New Journal of Physics 22 (7), 073018. [https://doi.org/10.1088/1367-2630/ab95de](https://doi.org/10.1088/1367-2630/ab95de)
-[^Ronning2023Precursory]: Rønning, J. & Angheluta, L. (2023).
-Precursory patterns to vortex nucleation in stirred Bose-Einstein condensates.
-Physical Review Research 5 (2), 023108 [https://doi.org/10.1103/PhysRevResearch.5.023108](https://doi.org/10.1103/PhysRevResearch.5.023108)
-[^skogvoll2023Topological]: Skogvoll, V., Rønning, J., Salvalaglio, M., Angheluta, L. (2023).
-A unified field theory of topological defects and non-linear local excitations. npj Comput Mater, 9, 122. [https://doi.org/10.1038/s41524-023-01077-6](https://doi.org/10.1038/s41524-023-01077-6)